atul1503/Knowledge/JetPack Compose.md

 1. You declare UI using `@Composable` annotated functions.
 These functions are called composables.
 These are similar to widgets in flutter.
+2. `LaunchedEffect` allows to run side effects.
+In its lambda, you need to call `launch()` with a dispatcher to un your code in different threads.
-2. Inside each composable function, you can call other composable functions to declare your UI in a declarative format.
+3. Inside each composable function, you can call other composable functions to declare your UI in a declarative format.
    ```
      @Composable
      fun MyApp(){